-Heading to Washington DC in 2023?
+Heading to Washington DC?
 I’m sure the White House, the US Capitol, and even the Supreme Court are on your itinerary.
 But besides political buildings and events, the capital of the United States has a lot more to offer.
-Here are the best 20 places to visit in Washington, D.C. for 2023 and beyond.
+Here are the best 20 places to visit in Washington DC for this year and beyond.

 The city’s cherry blossoms are a well-known treasure and worth a visit!
 The festival happens from the end of March until early to mid-April.
 There’s no exact date for the blossoming of the cherry trees, but calculations show that (around) April 4th is your best bet.
 Check out the National Park Service’s official bloom watch to learn more about peak bloom season.

 Celebrated on April 22nd, Earth Day is a day of environmental awareness.
 Events are held across the nation all month long.
 Join organized cleanup events at DC’s parks and sit in on workshops about the environment and sustainability.

 Don’t miss the botanic garden during spring.
 It receives over a million guests every year and it’s the oldest botanical garden in the US that has been in continual operation.

 Baseball season is in full swing from March to September (Go Nationals!).
 If you want to watch one of the team’s home games, look into getting your tickets well before the game!

 Passport DC is an annual celebration of international cultures in the city, held in May.
 I highly recommend touring embassies for free at the Around the World Embassy Tour and the European Union Open House.